Cognitive Behaviour Therapy

 We treat patients from all over Perth at our clinic in Dianella.
 To make an appointment simply give us a call or fill out the contact form on our contact page with your details and we’ll call you to confirm.

-You may want to ask us a question, request an appointment or find out more about the clinical psychologists you can see at either of our clinics.
+You may want to ask us a question, request an appointment or find out more about the registered, counselling or clinical psychologists you can see at our clinic.
 Choose the right option for you below: